craighurley/docker-weechat/README.md

 ## Pre-configured weechat

-If you want to use a pre-configured weechat...
+If you want to use a pre-configured weechat, follow these steps:

 1. Clone the weechat configuration repo: